reddit/bugs/README.md

 ## Create your epics

-Use the Jira UI itself to create the Epics.

-Add deeper and richer information in the Epic description before starting the quarter.
-Treat is the one "source of truth" for that area of work.
-Link out to the important design docs, and other resources.
-Then attach tasks as needed via `bugs` (see below).

-## Tell bugs about your epics

-Run `bugs` for the first time, it'll ask you about epics. (or run `bugs reset` to force it to get epics from you)
+Assumping you've created Epics (in Jira itself), run `bugs`.
+Running the first time will ask you about your epics and ask for a shorcut.

-It'll prompt you for an epic, like `SOLR-2313` and a handy shortcut `relevance_work`
+Bugs will prompt you for an epic, like `SOLR-2313` and let you enter a handy shortcut `relevance_work`

-Here you have the epic name, and a shortcut - a name you choose to make it easier to remember the epic.
+## Navigate epics

 Now use `bugs` to help you navigate: